catchorg/Catch2/docs/configuration.md

 You may also suppress any of these features by using the `_NO_` form, e.g. `CATCH_CONFIG_CPP11_NO_NULLPTR`.

 All C++11 support can be disabled with `CATCH_CONFIG_NO_CPP11`

+# Other toggles

+    CATCH_CONFIG_COUNTER                    // Use __COUNTER__ to generate unique names for test cases CATCH_CONFIG_WINDOWS_SEH                // Enable SEH handling on Windows

+Currently Catch enables `CATCH_CONFIG_WINDOWS_SEH` only when compiled with MSVC, because some versions of MinGW do not have the necessary Win32 API supports.

+Just as with the C++11 conformance toggles, these toggles can be disabled by using `_NO_` form of the toggle, e.g. `CATCH_CONFIG_NO_WINDOWS_SEH`.

 # Windows header clutter